sitespeedio/sitespeed.io/docs/documentation/browsertime/configuration/config.md

       --videoParams.createFilmstrip    Create filmstrip screenshots.  [boolean] [default: true] --videoParams.nice               Use nice when running FFMPEG during the run.
 A value from -20 to 19  https://linux.die.net/man/1/nice  [default: 0]
       --videoParams.convert            Convert the original video to a viewable format (for most video players).
 Turn that off to make a faster run.  [boolean] [default: true]
+      --videoParams.threads            Number of threads to use for video recording.
+Default is determined by ffmpeg.  [default: 0]

 edge
       --edge.edgedriverPath  Path to custom msedgedriver version (need to match your Egde version).